 “Change storage plan” – how it works

-Apple provides every user with 5 GB free of charge, but additional storage must be booked if required.
-If you need more iCloud storage, you can expand it via the settings on your iOS device.
-To do this, go to "Your Name" under Settings again and then open "iCloud".
-Now you can click directly on "Manage Storage" in the top bar and call up the menu item "Change Storage Plan".
-Here you can now choose between 50 GB and a full 2 TB - the subscription is billed once a month and can be canceled at any time.
+Apple provides every user with 5 GB free of charge; additional storage must be purchased if needed.
+If you need more iCloud storage, you can expand it via your iOS device's settings.
+To do so, go back to Settings, select "Your Name," and then open "iCloud."
+Now you can click "Manage Storage" in the top bar and access the "Change Storage Plan" menu item.
+Here you can choose between 50 GB and a full 2 TB.
+The subscription is billed monthly and can be canceled at any time.
 (Image: Apple)